Pejo-306/cloud-url-shortener/docs/architecture.md

 - Authentication failures do not affect public redirect access
 - Individual compute instances may fail without state loss

-Failure handling and recovery strategies are documented in seperate decision records and operational documentation.
+Failure handling and recovery strategies are documented in [ADR-011](/docs/decisions/ADR-011-failure-handling-and-degradation.md) and operational documentation.

 ## 6. External Dependencies